 Discharge from the hospital

-Length of time in hospital: 6-8 days average (shortest has been 5 days, longest 14 days; the campus Radiation Safety Office, not the clinician, authorizes release of the cats).
-For further information or to arrange referral, please contact the Internal Medicine at 509-335-0711.
+Length of time in hospital: 10-14 days average (shortest has been 7 days, longest 14 days).
+The campus Radiation Safety Office, not the clinician, authorizes release of the cats.